jameskaupert/learning-stuff/aws-ccp-exampro/10-compute.md

 - ie: a supercomputer to perform computation problems too large to run on standard computers or that would take too long

 AWS ParallelCluster = AWS-supported open-source cluster management tool.
 Makes it easy to deploy and manage HPC clusters on AWS

+# Edge & Hybrid Computing Services

+Edge Computing - push computing workloads outside of your networks to run close to the destination location, ie: pushing computing to run on phones, IoT devices, or external servers not within your cloud network

+Hybrid Computing - run workloads both on your on-premise datacenter and AWS Virtual Private Cloud (VPC)

+AWS Outposts = physical rack of servers you can put in your datacenter.
+Lets you use AWS services right within your datacenter

+AWS Wavelength = build and launch apps in telecom datacenter.
+Applications have ultra-low latency since they are pushed over a 5G network to be as close as possible to the end user

+VMWare Cloud on AWS = manage on-premise virtual machines using VMWare as EC2 instances.
+Datacenter must be using VMWare for virtualization

+AWS Local Zones = edge datacenters located outside of an AWS region so you can use AWS closer to the end destination